 If you’re not from the US, you can calculate the cost of COVID-19 travel insurance with Heymondo here.

-SafetyWing is one of the best cheap COVID travel insurance plans for worldwide travelers.
-Any resident outside of Cuba, Iran, and North Korea can enroll in a SafetyWing policy.
+SafetyWing is one of the cheapest COVID travel insurance plans for worldwide travelers.
+Any resident outside of Cuba, Iran, and North Korea can enroll in a SafetyWing policy, and you can buy a plan even if you’re already abroad.

 SafetyWing’s COVID coverage works just as it would for any other illness, but only if you didn’t contract the virus before your coverage start date.
-This is a huge disadvantage compared to Heymondo’s coronavirus travel insurance since Heymondo covers you no matter when you contract the virus if you show symptoms during your trip.
+This is a huge disadvantage compared to Heymondo’s coronavirus travel insurance since Heymondo covers you no matter when you contract the virus as long as you show symptoms during your trip.

 However, this isn’t travel insurance that covers COVID testing, unless it’s deemed medically necessary by a physician.
-There is also a deductible of $250 for most policies.
-They also don’t pay medical expenses upfront, so it’s a huge disadvantage compared to Heymondo.
+There is also a $250 deductible for most policies.
+SafetyWing doesn’t pay medical expenses upfront, so it’s a huge disadvantage compared to Heymondo.

 An American traveling abroad for one week can expect to spend around $10.01 for SafetyWing COVID travel insurance, but you can calculate your exact costs here.